ceyhunsen/Bash-the-Dummy/README.md

-# Bash-the-Dummy
+# Bash-the-Dummy!
-BTÜ BLM0226 Web Tabanlı Programlama Project
+This is a basic javascript game for the BLM0226 Web Tabanlı Programlama class.